ExperienceBoat

 2. Plan your route

 Once you've chosen your boat, it's time to plan your route.
-The northern Costa Brava is full of beautiful places to explore, from the tranquil Santa Margarita canals to the dramatic rock formations of Cap de Creus.
+The northern Costa Brava gives you plenty to choose from, from the Santa Margarita canals to the bare rock of Cap de Creus.

 3. Check the weather forecast